NSDRA/nsdra-maturity-indicators/08-3ce932c4f9/MI-R1.3-3ce932c4f9-SIZE_DISTRIBUTION.md

 ### Why should we measure it?
-A list of values or a mathematical function that defines the relative amounts of particles present, sorted according to size â modality, peak magnitude, minimum, and maximum are included.
+A list of values or a mathematical function that defines the relative amounts of particles present, sorted according to size �?? modality, peak magnitude, minimum, and maximum are included.

 ### What must be provided for the measurement?
 If the value is measured and reported in the data, the following field(s) should appear in JSON-LD metadata: